Conducting Routine Animal Hygiene Tasks

 “Animal welfare means the physical and mental state of an animal concerning the conditions in which it lives and dies.”

-An animal experiences good welfare if the animal is healthy, comfortable, well-nourished, safe, is not suffering from unpleasant states such as pain, fear and distress, and can express behaviours that are important for its physical and mental state.
+An animal experiences good welfare if it is healthy, comfortable, well-nourished, safe, does not suffer from unpleasant states such as pain, fear, and distress, and can express behaviours that are important for its physical and mental state.
 Good animal welfare requires disease prevention and appropriate veterinary care, shelter, management and nutrition, a stimulating and safe environment, humane handling, and humane slaughter or killing.
 1

 “While animal welfare refers to the state of the animal, the treatment that an animal receives is covered by other terms such as animal care, animal husbandry, and humane treatment.”